 And up the mountains you will go, if you come for a mountain biking tour with us, here, in the South Carpathian Mountains, Transylvania, Romania.
 With altitudes ranging from 600 m to 2500 m, with long, gruelling climbs, and equally long and breath-taking descents, with trails through foliage and pine tree forests or alpine pastures, along rocky ridges and exposed sections, you will get a full mountain experience.

 In our book, mountain biking has to be about mountains.
 We are blessed to live in a city like Brasov, with a 1700 + m altitude mountain basically in our backyard, and with other five or six mountains within easy reach, including protected areas like national and natural reserves.
 We can’t get enough of the fresh air of the forests, or the thin air up on the peaks.
 We get motivated by the long climbs ahead that end with thrilling technical descents, and we want to share all that with you.

-Come here, and you’ll not get just a mountain biking experience, but you’ll be really biking in the mountains.
+Come here, and you’d get a true mountain biking experience.
+You’d be really biking in the mountains.